IBMStreams/streamsx.health/samples/ExampleService/com.ibm.streamsx.health.example.spl.service/README.md

 * Service employs a publish-subcribe model to receive or send data to another service.
 The topic definition should follow these guidelines:
     * The topic be defined using the MQTT convention as noted by the Publish/Subscribe operator in the streamsx.topology toolkit. (e.g. /a/b/c/d)
     * The topic should begin with the name of the service, delimited by "/"
-    * Next the topic should the data being published
+    * Next the topic should describe the data being published
     * The last segment of the topic should be a version number.
     * For example: /com/ibm/streamsx/health/example/spl/service/observations/v1
  * All services publish data in JSON format, to maximize service interoperability with different languages.